jdolitsky/AppDotNetPHP/README.md

 AppDotNetPHP
 ============

-Preliminary PHP library for the App.net platform
+PHP library for the App.net platform

 More info on App.net here: https://github.com/appdotnet/api-spec